jkga/dbcon/README.md

 ## License

-This software is under the MIT liscense.Please read LISCENSE for information on the software availability and description.
+This software is under the MIT liscense.Please read LICENSE for information on the software availability and description.